Margot Flemming

-Margot Flemming (born December 9, 1993) is a Canadian curler from Yellowknife, Northwest Territories.
-She currently plays third on Team Kerry Galusha.
+Margot Sutherland Flemming (born December 9, 1993) is a Canadian curler from Yellowknife, Northwest Territories.
+She currently plays third on Team Kayla Skrlik.

 Career

+Juniors

 While in juniors, Flemming played third for Kendall Haymes.
 Despite not winning a provincial junior title, the team did win the U18 Ontario Curling Championships in 2010 with second Cassie Savage and lead Megan Arnold.

+Women's

 Flemming and her team skipped by Shannon Jay qualified for the 2015 Ontario Scotties Tournament of Hearts by winning their regional qualifier.
 At the provincial championship, the team finished in ninth place with a 3–6 round robin record.
 The following season, Flemming left the Jay rink and joined Team Kerry Lackie.
 On the tour, the team missed the playoffs in all three of their events.
 They weren't able to qualify for the 2016 Ontario Scotties Tournament of Hearts either, losing out in their regional qualifier.

 After taking a season off, Flemming joined the Susan Froud rink for the 2017–18 season.
 The team had a very successful season on tour, qualifying for the playoffs in six of their eight events, including a win at the Stroud Sleeman Cash Spiel.
 They reached the final of the Biosteel Oakville Fall Classic and the KW Fall Classic, semifinals of the Listowel Women's Classic and the US Open of Curling and the quarterfinals of the NAVY Fall Classic Open Bonspiel.
 Despite their successful season on tour, the team was unable to qualify for the 2018 Ontario Scotties Tournament of Hearts.
 The following season, Team Froud only qualified in two of their seven events and did not win any titles.
 They also competed in the 2018 Tour Challenge Tier 2 event, losing in a tiebreaker to Kelsey Rocque.
 They were able to qualify for the 2019 Ontario Scotties Tournament of Hearts, however, they finished in seventh place with a 2–5 record.
 After failing to make it to the 2020 Ontario Scotties Tournament of Hearts, Flemming moved to the Northwest Territories and joined the Kerry Galusha rink as their second.

 During the abbreviated 2020–21 season, Team Galusha won the 2021 Northwest Territories Scotties Tournament of Hearts and qualified for the 2021 Scotties Tournament of Hearts, Flemming's first national competition.
 The Tournament of Hearts was held in a bio-secure "bubble" to prevent spread of the COVID-19 virus.
 Team Galusha finished the round robin with a 4–4 record, just missing the championship pool.